DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSortable/1 Configuration/dropFeedbackMode.md

   Items move apart with animation, allowing room for the dragged item to be placed.
 To use this mode, ensure that the [allowDropInsideItem](/api-reference/10%20UI%20Components/dxSortable/1%20Configuration/allowDropInsideItem.md '/Documentation/ApiReference/UI_Components/dxSortable/Configuration/#allowDropInsideItem') is disabled.

 - *"indicate"*
   Items do not animate, a blue square appears at the place where the dragged item is going to be placed.
+The source item remains in place, only the cloned item is dragged.